Hell, Norway: Name

+The name Hell derives from the Old Norse word hellir, meaning "cliff cave" or "shelter under an overhanging rock".

+The village has become a minor tourist attraction because of the name's coincidence with the English word "hell", and visitors often have their photograph taken in front of the station sign.
 Temperatures in Hell can reach -25 C during winter.
 Among English-speaking tourists, popular postcards depict the station with a heavy frost on the ground, making a visual joke about "Hell frozen over".

 British punk band The Boys recorded their third album in the village, and as a result named it To Hell with the Boys.

 Climate

 Trondheim Airport Værnes is used as the official meteorological office for this region.
 Temperatures in both winter and summer are moderate due to the geography of the location: the average January highs are still above freezing despite high latitude.
 Hell has a humid continental climate that is close to being subarctic and also close to being oceanic.